-Habitat surveys are a commonly used assessment process and provide site specific ecology details, vegetations classification and identify the potential for protected species and/or their habitat.
+Habitat surveys are a commonly used assessment process and provide site-specific ecology details, classification of vegetation and identify the potential for protected species and/or their habitat.

-Extended surveys and reports include biological records data searches and protected species investigation which inform the preliminary requirements of the planning process.
+Extended surveys and reports include biological records data searches and protected species investigation which inform the early stage requirements of the planning process.

-Depending on the initial findings, more detailed protected species surveys may be required – the results will support your planning application and inform any necessary mitigation measures to enable the council to grant planning permission.
+Based on the initial findings, more detailed protected species surveys may be required – the results will support your application for planning permission and give insight into any necessary measures that might be required to enable the local authority to grant planning permission.

-- Birds – daytime inspections, nesting bird checks, breeding bird surveys, migratory and winter bird surveys, vantage point surveys (VP), barn owl surveys, building & tree inspections;
+- Birds: inspections, checks and surveys for nesting birds, breeding birds, migratory and winter birds, barn owls, vantage point surveys (VP), and building & tree inspections

-- Otter and water voles; daytime inspections, habitat assessment, presence/absence surveys (evidence based); and
+- Otters and water voles; daytime inspections, habitat assessment, presence/absence surveys (evidence-based);

 Invasive Plant Species

-We regularly inspect and advise clients on the presence / absence of ‘invasive weeds’ such as Japanese Knotweed (Fallopia japonica), Himalayan Balsam (Impations glandulifera) and Giant Hogweed (Heracleum mantegazzianum).
+We regularly inspect and advise clients on the presence of invasive plants such as Japanese Knotweed (Fallopia japonica), Himalayan Balsam (Impations glandulifera) and Giant Hogweed (Heracleum mantegazzianum).

 It is illegal to plant or allow the spread of plant species listed on Schedule 9 of the Wildlife and Countryside Act (1981).
 A list of plant species within Schedule 9 and guidance is available at legislation.gov.uk and gov.uk.